Socialsquare/gcl-buildpack-python/Readme.md

 three main scripts.

-When you upload your app to your cloud provider (for example with `git push`) the cloud provider (heroku, cloudControl, Stackato or some PaaS) will execute the three scripts in sequence in order to build your app:
+When you upload your app to your cloud provider (for example with `git push`) the cloud provider (heroku, cloudControl, Stackato or some other PaaS) will execute the three scripts in sequence in order to build your app:

 1. `bin/detect` is a sort of "sanity-check" whether the app you uploaded matches the expectations of the build pack.
-2. `bin/compile` runs any preparation work your app needs in order to run e.g. installs required packages, collects static files...
+2. `bin/compile` runs any preparation work your app needs in order to run
+   e.g. installs required packages, collects static files...
-3. `bin/release` returns data to the cloud provider that can speficy what command to run in order to run your server, or other information that the cloud provider might need.
+3. `bin/release` returns data to the cloud provider that can speficy what command to run in order to run your server, or other information that the cloud provider might need in order to run your app.

 When the buildpack has been run, the cloud provider will execute the jobs specified in the file `Procfile` in the app directory.
 (Save for some intermediate steps, that you can largely ignore)